 Alberto has a busy performing schedule, working with musicians such as Dimitri Ashkenazy, Vladimir Mendelssohn, Martin Rummel, Domenico Nordio, Marco De Santi, Andras Adorjan, Peter and Jonas Giger and Mirko Satto.
 He has also collaborated with the Enesco, Ardeo and Acies string quartets, Quartetto d’Archi di Venezia, and Ex Novo Ensemble.

 Working with Marc Ribot, Alberto recorded the complete guitar works of the Haitian composer Frantz Casséus.
-Alberto was also responsible of the digitalization and creation of the Musical Archive of the Beyazit Library in Istanbul, Turkey in 2011.
-In collaboration with Hopkinson Smith and Franco Pavan, Alberto published the previously little known compositions by Francesco Da Milano which appeared in the Castelfranco Veneto 1565 Lute Manuscript, which are now distributed now by Orphee Editions.
+Alberto was also responsible for the digitalization and creation of the Musical Archive of the Beyazit Library in Istanbul, Turkey in 2011.
+In collaboration with Hopkinson Smith and Franco Pavan, Alberto published the previously little-known compositions by Francesco Da Milano which appeared in the Castelfranco Veneto 1565 Lute Manuscript, which are now distributed by Orphee Editions.
 This re-discovery led Dusan Bogdanovic to write a composition for Alberto on a theme of Da Milano called “Tre Ricercari sulla Compagna”.
+In 2013 Mesirca gave the world première of a composition written for him by the Cuban composer, guitarist and music director, Leo Brouwer.

 Alberto currently lives in Castelfranco Veneto and teaches at the Statal Conservatory of Music of Adria.